 The Chihuahua is between 3 and 7 pounds when full grown and stands between six to eight inches.
-The AKC standards of a Chihuahua require that it not exceed 6 pounds.
+The A.4K.C. standards of a Chihuahua require that it not exceed 6 pounds.
 This breed has a well rounded, apple like shaped head with a muzzle that is tiny in contrast to the head.
 The muzzle is also slightly pointed, and either will have a level or scissors bite.

 Their eyes are full and round, and very expressive.
 It has been said that you can tell a lot about a Chihuahua just by looking into their eyes, which are set well apart and very luminous either in a black or ruby color.
 There are some Chihuahua’s that have light eyes in the case of a blond or white colored coat.
-The nose of a Chihuahua is usually blond or self colored when there is a blond or light colored Chihuahua; otherwise they have a black nose which is short and pointed.
+The nose of a Chihuahua is usually blonde or self colored when there is a blonde or light colored Chihuahua; otherwise they have a black nose which is short and pointed.

-The body of the Chihuahua can be described as stout, robust, compact or even short with well sprung ribs.
+The body of a Chihuahua can be described as stout, robust, compact or even short with well sprung ribs.
 It is longer than it is tall, because of the off-square shaped of the dog.
 In males, it is most likely that they will have shorter bodies as compared to the females.
 The neck is slightly arched, sloping into lean shoulders and then continuing down into a level top line.

 The front legs of the Chihuahua should be straight, short, and square shaped with the back legs considerably more muscular and thin.
 The feet are very tiny and even considered dainty.
 The Chihuahua’s tail is a sickle shaped tail which is curled over the back or to the side just barely touching the back of the dog.